chriskhanhtran/chriskhanhtran.github.io/_posts/2020-06-11-electra-spanish.md

 ---
-title: "Pre-train ELECTRA from Scratch for Spanish"
+title: "Pre-train ELECTRA for Spanish from Scratch"
 date: 2020-06-11
 categories:
   - posts